We want to make sure everyone can get information about our payments and services.

-The National Relay Service helps people throughout Australia who are deaf or have a hearing or speech impairment to telephone the wider community through a third person.
-The National Relay Service is a standard call and operates 24 hours a day, every day of the year.
+The National Relay Service helps people throughout Australia who are deaf or have a hearing or speech impairment to contact using TTY, Speak and Listen, Internet relay, Video Relay and Captioned Relay.

 Read more on the National Relay Service website.